tydeno/Ploto/README.md

 So there will be 9x Plot jobs running in parallel with defined wait time in minutes betwen jobs on each disk.

-WWARNING: This may overcommit you plotter by far!
+WWARNING: This may overcommit your plotter by far!
 Pay attention when using it, because maxing really means maxing all available drive space, not taking RAM/CPU etc. in condieration).

 When a job is done and a temp drive becomes available again, PlotoSpawner will spawn the next jobs, until it has spawned the amount you specified as -InputAmountToSpawn